Requesting a Letter of Support from HCPF

 Colorado All Payer Claims Database (CO APCD)

-The Colorado All Payer Claims Database (CO APCD) is the most comprehensive source of health claims data in the state with claims from Health First Colorado, Medicare, and commercial payers in the state.
-The public website allows consumers to shop for health care services and also provides statewide cost and utilization information.
-Scholarships are available for custom data requests to support projects to improve care, improve quality and lower costs in the state.
+The Colorado All Payer Claims Database (CO APCD) is the most comprehensive source of health claims data in the state with claims from Health First Colorado, Medicare, and commercial payers.
+The APCD website allows consumers to shop for health care services and also provides statewide cost and utilization information.
+Scholarships are available for data requests to support projects to improve care, improve quality and lower costs in the state.
 Visit the data showcase to see how organizations are using custom data from the CO APCD.
 The Center for Improving Value in Health Care (CIVHC) is the administrator of the CO APCD and is responsible for ensuring the database operates in accordance with the legislation and securing the necessary funds to support the ongoing operation of the database.

 Colorado Dental Health Care Program for Low-Income Seniors